Maximize Your Management:

 - Navigating difficult situations

-Workshops held on alternate weeks, focused on deep dives into a specific skill that complements the prior session.
+Deep dives into a specific skill that complements the training session

-Bi-weekly office hours to check in on anything that comes up during your day-to-day implementation.
+Optional check-in on anything that comes up during your day-to-day implementation

 Testimonials